At least 17 killed in Philippines troop plane crash | Law-Order

 At least 17 killed in Philippines troop plane crash

-At least 17 people were killed when a Philippines Air Force plane carrying troops crashed on landing in the south of the country and broke up in flames on Sunday.
-A large column of black smoke rose into the blue sky.
-Sobejana said in a message to Reuters that the plane had crashed a few kilometres (miles) from Jolo airport at 11:30 a.m.
+At least 17 people were killed when a Philippines Air Force plane carrying troops crashed on landing in the south of the country and broke up in flames on Sunday, the country's worst military air disaster in nearly 30 years.

 - Country: